 One of most active ingredients of marijuana is Delta-9-tetrahydrocannabinol, commonly referred to as THC, which has the potential for making humans high.
 When THC enters the blood, its mind-altering capabilities come into action pretty quickly.
 THC and some other compounds can affect the way your body works.

 Marijuana is so popular that at least one in every three Americans has used it once, and as the stigma attached to it is declining because of the modern scientific researches, it’s popularity is at an all-time high.
 It’s being legalized for medical or even recreational use in some states.
 Smoking marijuana is no longer the only way people use it.
-Vaporizers and vaping weed have become more, or as popular as smoking it and new ways of getting high, like consuming edibles or using oils laced with THC have become the norm.
+Vaporizers and vaping weed have become more, or as popular as smoking it and new ways of getting high, like consuming edibles or using THC oil have become the norm.
 Most users feel relaxed and happy, and it has been reported to ease certain pains, eliminate nausea and is also considered to be helpful in stopping vomiting in advanced cases of cancer or AIDS.
 People suffering from serious illnesses who lose appetite are also reported to find weed helpful in improving and augmenting their appetite.

 Although occasional use isn’t believed to be harmful, negative side effects of marijuana can impact your body as well as the mind, can slow down reflexes and impair decision-making capabilities.
 It’s so potent that it can be detected in urine up to seven days after casual use and up to 30 days after regular, heavy use.